tuncpolat/jwt-auth-nodejs/README.md

 Once the dependencies are installed, you can run  `npm run dev` to start the application.
 The server will run on port 5000.

-I suggest also clone the front-end repo and start testing it out or you can just play with Postman.
+Also, I suggest to clone the front-end repo and start testing it out or simply play with Postman.

 ---